 The Moderating Effects of National Culture on Escalation of Commitment

 This study tests the cross-cultural sensitivity of three determinants of escalation of commitment: agency conditions, negative framing, and self-justification.
 A multiple-case experiment, using a sample of 1208 managers and MBA students surveyed over several years in nine countries investigated the moderating effects of national culture.
 We find that the effect of negative framing on escalation of commitment is significant, but unaffected by differences in national cultures.
 The adverse selection problem arising from agency predictions has a stronger effect in high-Individualism countries than in low-Individualism countries, and managers in higher Long-term Orientation countries are more likely to escalate projects with potential long-term payoffs.

-by David Sharp, Salter, Yvonne Chen, December 31, 2015.
+by David Sharp, Stephen Salter, Yvonne Chen, December 31, 2015.
 Advances in Accounting